zenimtiazz/codelinestest/README.md

 - One thing I've learned so far is formatting the code properly indentation 🙅🏻‍♀️

 - So much sneaky code so I am refactoring it.
+- Multiple ifs change into if elif else